bourquenoud/ass/README.md

 # Assembly Syntax Synthesiser

-Or ASS for short.
-This tool enables one to create a simple assembler in mere minutes, along with its documentation.
+This tool can generate an assembler in C based on simple opcode and mnemonics descriptions.

 ## License